Trump's Muslim allies savour 'sweet win' in presidential election

 Trump speaks as Hamtramck Mayor Amer Ghalib, a Muslim, centre, and Massad Boulos, left, listen at a campaign office, in Hamtramck, Michigan. / Photo: AP

-Washington, DC — He was "ostracised", he was "threatened", he was called "a talking tom" — but when the results came everything changed.
+Washington, DC — He was "ostracised".
+He was "threatened".
+He was called "a talking tom" — but when the results came everything changed.

-"It's a sweet win and a sweeping win," says Bahbah, head of Arab Americans for Trump — an independent group that is separate from the official Trump campaign — which campaigned forcefully in the swing state of Michigan and elsewhere for the Republican leader Trump and against Democratic Party's Kamala Harris.
+"It's a sweet win and a sweeping win," says Bahbah, head of Arab Americans for Trump — an independent group that is separate from the official Trump campaign — which campaigned forcefully in the swing state of Michigan and elsewhere for the Republican leader Trump and against the Democratic Party's Kamala Harris.

 "The victory tastes beautiful for me because I was ostracised.
 They thought I was crazy for supporting him (Trump).
 I was made fun of.
-I was cursed and, and now I am vindicated," Bahbah tells TRT World of some fellow Arab and Muslim Americans who, during the campaign, thought it was risky to back Trump in the US presidential elections.
+I was cursed and, and now I am vindicated," Bahbah tells TRT World of some fellow Arab and Muslim Americans who, during the campaign, thought it was risky to back Trump in the US presidential election.

 Bahbah had been working closely with other powerful Trump allies, including Richard Grenell — former acting director of national intelligence in the Trump administration who hopes to become US secretary of state — and the Lebanese American businessman Massad Boulos, whose son is married to Tiffany Trump, Trump's daughter.